cdbartholomew/maas-docs-online/docs/group_howto/ght_client_certs.rst

 Step 6: Gather Details for Connecting an MQTT Client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The messaging service is now configured to authenticate a client using the client certificate we created in step 2.
 Before we can connect an MQTT client we need to gather some connectino details from our service.
 We need to know the host name and secure MQTT port for our service.
-We also need the certificate for the public CA using by the messaging service so that the client can validate our server certificate.
+We also need the certificate for the public CA used by the messaging service so that the client can validate our server certificate.

 **Note:** The certificate for the public CA is not needed in all cases.
 The CA certificate used to sign the server certificate is highly trusted and installed in most default trust stores.
 However, not all clients have access to a default trust store, especially IoT client which may be running in a minimally configured environment.
 The MQTT.fx tool that we will use in the next step requires that we specify the root CA certificate when using client certificates.
 If we were not using client certificates, the MQTT.fx tool would trust our server certificate (using the **CA signed server certificate** setting).